davidmfoley/isolate-react/docusaurus/docs/More/Dependencies/00-overview.md

 We can say that the function `getUserName` *depends on* the function `findUserByEmail`.

 We can further say that this is a "hard" or "static" dependency -- one that is "hard-wired" and not easily replaced.
+(Javascript as executed in node *does* provide the ability to override the import.
+However, it's usually an option of last resort and you should almost never need to do that)

 ## How does this affect us?